 Hub For Mercy: Help Your Loved One Navigate Commutation and Parole

 That’s why we at Amistad Law Project started the Hub For Mercy.
-Originally a part of our Free Them to Heal Us organizing project the Hub for Mercy is a space where family members can ask questions about the process and brainstorm with others how they can help their incarcerated loved ones as they navigate the systems of commutation and parole.
+Originally a part of our Free Them to Heal Us organizing project, the Hub for Mercy is a space where family members can ask questions about the process and brainstorm with others about how they can help their incarcerated loved ones as they navigate the systems of commutation and parole.

 Inspired by Participatory Defense Hubs that started in Philadelphia in 2018 and which were initiated in California in 2019, the Hub for Mercy is a space where we can answer questions and brainstorm ways we can help the people we love.
 Amistad Law Project’s Legal Team hosts each meeting and can offer the perspective of professionals who have navigated the system for years.

 We host the Hub For Mercy every other month on the second Tuesday at 6 PM.
 For 2023 Hub for Mercy will happen on the following dates: May 9th, July 11th, September 12th and November 14th.

 Are you interested in getting help for your loved ones?
 Sign up below so we can reach out to you and send you the link for the next online meeting of the Hub For Mercy.